I want to spend

 In the final section, Nakamoto says that "The network is robust in its unstructured simplicity."
 Yes indeed!

 Thanks for reading the Bitcoin Whitepaper annotated version.
 Bitcoin.com has other guides to help you use Bitcoin right now.
-Be sure to download our free and awesome Bitcoin.com Wallet to take your Bitcoin experience to the next level!
+Be sure to download the fastest and free Bitcoin.com Wallet to take your Bitcoin experience to the next level!